 Envy's hair is shown to be black in the manga, but is green in the first anime.
 In Brotherhood it is almost black, but appears to have a greenish tint.

 Winry's bandanna is red in the first anime and green in the manga and Brotherhood.
+She gets a green bandanna in the very last episodes of the first anime though.

 In Toei's anime version of Fist of the North Star many of the characters have their hair colors changed from the manga, with Yuria's hair being changed from black to red (violet during the Shin arc), Raoh's from blond to black, and Rei's from black to light green.
 Justified with Amiba, whose hair was changed from black to white since Toki (the man he is supposed to be impersonating) is supposed to have white hair due to his radiation exposure (this fact was only revealed in the manga after the Amiba arc was over).
 The later anime versions by North Stars Pictures reverted back to their manga colors.